alchemyplatform/aa-sdk/site/getting-started/setup.md

 These are due to increase network activity at that time, and are fleeting issues.
 Running the script again will resolve them naturally.
 :::

-Since this "Getting Started" example is a simple script, you'll need to consider how Account Kit can work in various applications.
+Since this "Getting started" example is a simple script, you'll need to consider how Account Kit can work in various applications.
 Check out our [Demos](/overview/demos) to see how.

 ## 6. Dive deeper